Mehmet E. Okur*, Derya C. Polat, Hanefi Ozbek, Sezen Yilmaz, Aysegul Yoltas and Rana Arslan Pages 489 - 501 ( 13 )

 Conclusion: The results showed that extracts which indicated hypoglycemic, antioxidant, antiinflammatory, antimicrobial activities may provide a valuable contribution to the management of diabetes and its complications.

 Diabetes mellitus, C. ovata var. palaestina, hypoglycemic effect, antioxidant, antimicrobial, hyperglycemia.

-Istanbul Medipol University, School of Pharmacy, Department of Pharmacology, Istanbul, Ankara University, Faculty of Pharmacy, Department of Pharmaceutical Botany, Ankara, Istanbul Medipol University, School of Medicine, Department of Pharmacology, Istanbul, Ankara University, Faculty of Pharmacy, Department of Toxicology, Ankara, Ege University, Faculty of Science, Department of Biology, Fundamental and Industrial Microbiology Division, Bornova, Izmir, Anadolu University, Faculty of Pharmacy, Department of Pharmacology, Eskisehir
+Department of Pharmacology, Istanbul Medipol University, School of Pharmacy, Istanbul, Department of Pharmaceutical Botany, Ankara University, Faculty of Pharmacy, Ankara, Department of Pharmacology, School of Medicine, Istanbul Medipol University, Istanbul, Department of Toxicology, Ankara University, Faculty of Pharmacy, Ankara, Department of Biology, Ege University, Faculty of Science, Fundamental and Industrial Microbiology Division, Bornova, Izmir, Department of Pharmacology, Anadolu University, Faculty of Pharmacy, Eskisehir